Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Is Chainlink Staking Proof of Stake?

-No, Proof of Stake is a consensus mechanism used by some blockchain networks to validate blocks of transactions.
+No, proof of stake is a consensus mechanism used by some blockchain networks to validate blocks of transactions.
 Staking within decentralized oracle networks aims to achieve a fundamentally different goal from staking within blockchains—that is, the creation of reliable and tamper-resistant oracle reports that accurately reflect the state of the external world.

 Staking is a core initiative of Chainlink Economics 2.0 that brings a new layer of cryptoeconomic security to the Chainlink Network.
 Staking enables ecosystem participants, such as node operators and community members, to back the performance of oracle services with staked LINK and earn rewards for helping secure the network.